syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 The `owner-scope-object.txt` object is only visible and read/writeable for the owner.
 The `project-scope-object.txt` object will be read/writeable for all project members as the ACLs for this object were not further narrowed down.
 The `project-scope-readonly-object.txt` object will be readable (readonly) for all project members.

-To achieve the same ACLs using s3cmd, it would look like the following :
+To achieve the same ACLs using s3cmd, it would look like the following:

 ```shell
 # Create the bucket